Anderson-Lab/anderson-lab.github.io/csc_466_2020_winter/schedule.md

 Chapter 1 (Intro) and Chapter 2 (Preliminaries)

-Lab 1 - Bayesian Classifier and Report
+Lab 1 - Python, NumPy, and Pandas

 ## Week 2 (1/14 and 1/16)
 Week 2 - Chapter 12 - Learning with Trees

-Lab 2 - Decision Tree and Report
+Lab 2 - Bayesian Classifier and Report

 (90% chance no class or lab on Thursday as I will most likely be attending a symposium)